wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

    Add <tt>--storage.tsdb.path</tt> for another path.
    Add <tt>--storage.tsdb.retention</tt> to specify another retention period than the default 15d (days).

-2. Open a browser to http://localhost:9090/metrics to see the log.
+2. Open a browser to see the log at:

+   <a target="_blank" href="http://localhost:9090/metrics">http://localhost:9090/metrics</a>

-   There is no menu item to view this page.
+   There is no menu item to view the page.

-3. Open a browser to http://localhost:9090/ to see the Graph
+3. Open a browser to see the Graph at the URL home page:

+   <a target="_blank" href="http://localhost:9090/">http://localhost:9090</a>

    <img alt="prometheus-graph-menu-403x380-51898.jpg" width="403" src="https://user-images.githubusercontent.com/300046/41504993-ea9bcd8a-71bb-11e8-8070-72af4050c796.jpg">

-   These are metrics for the Go language/virtual machine running locally.
+   The above example are metrics for the Go language/virtual machine running locally.

    NOTE: <a target="_blank" href="https://prometheus.io/docs/introduction/overview/">https://prometheus.io/docs</a> contains docs.
 It says in 2012 <strong>SoundCloud</strong> wrote Prometheus in <a target="_blank" href="https://wilsonmar.github.io/golang/">Golang</a> and open sourced it at <a target="_blank" href="https://github.com/prometheus/">https://github.com/prometheus</a>.